Common problems with leaf blower vacs

 How to avoid: Empty the bag regularly – a heavy bag will put more pressure on the attachment.
 Try to keep the bag clean, as it can get clogged with dust and soil.
 It's also best to collect leaves on a dry day, as wet leaves makes the bag very heavy.

-Collection bag torn
+Leaf blower collection bag torn

 Most collection bags are made of fabric and can get very wet after picking up leaves filled with moisture.
 If they're not dried out properly before being stored away, they often rot.